Tesla Model S Plaid faces the 1,914 hp Rimac Nevera electric hypercar at the dragstrip (specs comparison, videos)

 That’s correct, the limited-production Rimac Nevera costs $2.4 million USD — a price tag at which you can buy 18 Model S Plaid + a Tesla Model 3.
 The extra goodies and a better performance come at a hefty price tag most can’t afford.

 Looking at the above specs comparison, it is interesting to know that the Rimac Nevera with all its active aerodynamics has a drag coefficient of (Cd) is 0.3 — less than the Tesla Model S 5-seater family sedan’s significantly better 0.23 Cd.
-The Tesla design team should be proud of creating this ultra-aerodynamic design for a large luxury car.
+The Tesla design team should be proud to have created this ultra-aerodynamic design for a large luxury car.

 Related: Porsche Taycan Turbo S owner orders a Tesla Model S Plaid after getting defeated at the dragstrip